stomach ailments, IBS, nausea, indigestion, colds.

 But peppermint has proven to be a powerful force in the medicinal herb world, and has held this honor for centuries.

-Ancient historians have tracked the migration of peppermint from Rome to England where early settlers brought it to America in the 17th century.
-It was then first grown commercially in Michigan in the 1760’s.
+Ancient historians have tracked the migration of peppermint from Rome to England as an experimental hybrid where then early settlers brought it to America in the 17th century.
+It was then first grown commercially in Michigan in the 1760s.

 Long known to cure stomach ailments, peppermint was a stable in the medicinal gardens and apothecary shops of old.